scoobaroo/rails-debugging/README.md

 ```

-In order to get this working though you'll need to do a few things.
+In order to get this working though you'll first need to do a few things.

 1. First add `pry-rails` and `pry-byebug` to your gemfile
 2. `bundle install`